Some of the best teachers are those who tell stories. It stands to reason that the master teacher set the example.

 What are Jesus’ most important parables?

-Many consider the following the most important parables of Jesus.
+Many consider the following the most important of Jesus’s parables.

 - The Good Samaritan (Luke 10:30-37)